timcrisp94/facts-game/README.md

+## this is a game called "facts"

+<p> In this game, a player is presented a card with a quote, number, or bit of information.
+The player determines whether the "fact" will be true or false.
+Each game consists of five facts </p>

+<p> The "facts" categories include: music, movies, sports, quotes, academia</p>

-## If you want to play the game, check it out here:   https://timcrisp94.github.io/facts-game/
+## Getting Started: If you want to play the game, check it out here:   https://timcrisp94.github.io/facts-game/

 ## User Stories
 <ul>